ardriveapp/ardrive-core-js/README.md

 ### Applying Custom MetaData to ArFS File Transactions

-ArDrive Core has the capability of attaching custom tags to ArFS File Transactions.
-These tags can be applied to either the GQL tags on the MetaData Transaction or into the MetaData Transaction's Data JSON.
+ArDrive Core has the capability of attaching custom metadata to ArFS File Transactions.
+This metadata can be applied to either the GQL tags on the MetaData Transaction or into the MetaData Transaction's Data JSON.

 All custom tags can be accessed by using by using `ArDrive` class read methods such as `getPublicFile`, `getPrivateFile`, `listPrivateFolder`, etc.